 - 1. The Health Plan shall complete the embedded worksheet titled "QAPI Workplan and Progress Report."
 This worksheet is structured based on the Hawaii Quality Strategy 2020 document and the seven quality program committees that will oversee the seventeen objectives of the DHS Quality Strategy: - a.
 Primary care and physical health: Objectives 1, 2, 3, and 4 - b.
 Behavioral health: Objectives 5 and 6 - c.
 Special Health Care Needs: Objectives 7 and 8 - d.
 CIS: Objective 10 - e.
 SDOH, Access to Care, and VBP: Objectives 11, 14, 16, 17 - f.
 Coordinated & Appropriate Care: Objectives 9 and 15 - g.
 LTSS, including HCBS: Objectives 12 and 13 - 2.
 Each tab corresponds to one of these seven quality program areas. - 3.
-Each tab contains specific quality objectives tied to that program area.
+Each tab contains specific quality objectives tied to that program area. - 4.
+The Health Plan shall use this structure to report its QAPI

-- 4. The Health Plan shall use this structure to report its QAPI activities, workplan/workplan updates, and progress reports for all its QAPI activities. - 5.
+- activities, workplan/workplan updates, and progress reports for all its QAPI activities. - 5.
 If the Health Plan is engaged in any PerformanceImprovement Projects (PIPs) specific to that quality program area, those will be entered into a separate table after other QAPI tables. - 6.
 DHS understands that several activities may be cross-cutting.
 If a given Health Plan activity fits into multiple objectives, the Health Plan shall list it once within the primary quality objective under which it fits. - 7.
-In the tab titled "SDOH, Access to Care, VBP" the Health Plan may list any QAPI activities tied to its SDOH plan. - 8.
+Please include all Quality assurance and Performance Improvement Activities in the QAPI.
+Tabs and sections should not be left blank.
+Please use the following conventions in place of blank cells: - a.
+N/A = Plan does not perform activities in this area - b.
+Refer to [Other Report] = Plan is performing activities,however, they are being reported in another location. - c.
+Activities were not performed during this period = No activities were performed. - 8.
+In the tab titled "SDOH, Access to Care, VBP" the Health Plan may list any QAPI activities tied to its SDOH plan. - 9.
 Under each objective, the Health Plan will describe the quality activity(ies) it has conducted during the past quarter in "Quality Activity Description".
-This shall include sufficient information around the activity, any adoption or adaption of evidence-based practices, and other relevant descriptive information. - 9.
+This shall include sufficient information around the activity, any adoption or adaption of evidence-based practices, and other relevant descriptive information. - 10.
 In columns A-I, the Health Plan shall describe each QAPI activity.
-For each activity, the Health Plan shall provide the following: - 10.
+For each activity, the Health Plan shall provide the following: - 11.
 In column C, the Health Plan shall describe any root cause analysis conducted that led to the selection of the quality activity reported.
 This also includes any contributing factors, identification of key populations targeted by the activity, and identification of evidence-based practices for the activity.
 Health Plans shall also include the reasons why the Health Plan is working on this activity (e.g. findings from compliance review, CAP, quality program, etc).